-Low-card Diet or Ketogenic Diet means limited number of carbohydrates you eat, and more proteins, healthful fats, and vegetables.
-Cutting back on carbohydrates and sugar is hard at first, but if you follow the plan than it will help you reach your weight-loss goals.
+Low-card Diet or Ketogenic Diet means a limited number of carbohydrates you eat, and more proteins, healthful fats, and vegetables.
+Cutting back on carbohydrates and sugar is hard at first, but if you follow the plan then it will help you reach your weight-loss goals.

-Low-carb diet is known for reducing food cravings and burn fat more efficiently.
-It work wonders but main trouble is keeping you with the diet plan.
+A low-carb diet is known for reducing food cravings and burning fat more efficiently.
+It works wonders but the main trouble is keeping you with the diet plan.

 These tips will help you out to stick and stay on track and help them lose weight successfully.